 You can also read in the prestigious journal Neurology Today, an account of how two American neurology professors make use of acupuncture to treat headaches.
 One says, “I can tell you that it’s not controversial within our neurology department.
 Everybody embraces it and has been able to see the value in it.”

 I will usually offer treatment weekly for a set period, or twice per week initially if your headaches are particularly severe and frequent.
-I might ask you to keep a simple headache diary so that as the weeks go by, we can measure your progress, and there will usually be some lifestyle recommendations to help you aswell.
+I might ask you to keep a simple headache diary so that as the weeks go by, we can measure your progress.
+There will usually be some lifestyle recommendations to help you as well.

-Regarding migraine specifically, Migraine Action in 2010 gave its “Best Complementary Therapist for Treatment of Migraine” award, to a traditional acupuncturist, and continues to recommend acupuncture as an option for patients.
+Regarding migraine specifically, Migraine Action has in the past given its “Best Complementary Therapist for Treatment of Migraine” award, to a traditional acupuncturist.
+It continues to recommend acupuncture as an option for patients.

 Elsewhere on my website, you will find more information on what to expect from a consultation in general, but I hope the above has been helpful with regard to acupuncture treatment for headaches.
 Below, you can also read about some of the scientific research which has been performed on acupuncture for headaches and migraine.